seismo-learn/links/content/codes.md

   Semiautomated Analysis and Interpretation of Teleseismic Shear-Wave Splitting in MATLAB
 - [sws_tools](https://github.com/michaelgrund/sws_tools):
   MATLAB tools for modeling and plotting of shear-wave splitting data
+- [ECOMAN](https://newtonproject.geoscienze.unipd.it/ecoman/): Software package for computing
+  elastic and viscous mechanical properties of mantle rocks and seismic forward and inverse modelling

 ### Scattering and Intrinsic Attenuation

 - [CodaNorm](https://github.com/cormorant/CodaNorm):